 SAD may be due to Vitamin D fluctuations in our brain restricting Serotonin production.
 Light therapy will help with this, but taking widely available Vitamin D tablets will also fill up our reserves to help buffer against seasonal mood swings.

 Much harder to do in the Winter, right?
 Especially when it comes to outdoor activities!
 But maintaining a regular routine with exercise you enjoy will keep your body well and the Winter blues at bay.
 If you can’t bring yourself to step outside in your running shoes, then during the cold months you can switch to indoor classes, hit the gym, or even do YouTube videos at home.
 You will feel so much better afterwards, I promise!

 Sometimes the best remedies are found in Mother Nature, and this is certainly true of St Johns Wort.
-Like Vitamin D, this herbal remedy can help with depressive symptoms by boosting production of neurotransmitters such as Serotonin and Norepinephrine.
-St Johns Wort works best when combined with light therapy, and is a cost effective method relative to its results.
+Like Vitamin D, this herbal remedy can help with depressive symptoms by boosting the production of neurotransmitters such as Serotonin and Norepinephrine.
+St Johns Wort works best when combined with light therapy, and is a cost-effective method relative to its results.

 Every day.
 No excuse.